mlrun/mlrun/docs/change-log/index.md

 To install on a **Python 3.7** environment (and optionally upgrade to python 3.9), run:

-1. Configure the Jupyter service with the env variable`JUPYTER_PREFER_ENV_PATH=false`.
+1. Configure the Jupyter service with the env variable `JUPYTER_PREFER_ENV_PATH=false`.
-2. Within the Jupyter service, open a terminal and update conda and pip to have an up to date pip resolver.
+2. Within the Jupyter service, open a terminal and update conda and pip to have an up-to-date pip resolver.

 ```
 $CONDA_HOME/bin/conda install -y conda=23.1.0